Transipedia/dekupl-annotation/README.md

 * differentially expressed genes (`--deg`) for DEG analyzer
 * nomarlized gene counts (`--norm-gene-counts`) and sample conditions (`--sample-conditions`) for Switches analyzer.

+If the index was created with the `--star` option, then dkpl-annot will look for chimeric junctions.

 ### Tutorial & toys